skip to main content

 Course Overview

-If youre passionate about animals and their health and wellbeing then this is the course for you.
+If you are passionate about animals and their health and wellbeing then this is the course for you.
 The modern veterinary care service provider employs Veterinary Surgeons, Veterinary Nurses and Veterinary Care Assistants.
 This qualification is designed for those tasked with providing care to animals in a veterinary care environment under the direction and/or supervision of a Veterinary Surgeon.
-It is designed to provide practical competence and the underpinning knowledge that is relevant to the role of veterinary carer in a modern veterinary practice while containing additional skills and knowledge which go beyond the scope of the National Occupational Standards.
+It is designed to provide practical competence and the underpinning knowledge that is relevant to the role of veterinary career in a modern veterinary practice while containing additional skills and knowledge which go beyond the scope of the National Occupational Standards.
 It provides a valuable alternative for those learners who do not have access to other qualifications.

 • Start Date